tinybirdco/tinybird-tracker/README.md

 ### Prerequisite - Creating the Data Source

-Before sending any event to Tinybird, you will need a [Data Source](https://docs.tinybird.co/main-concepts.html#data-sources) to store those events.
+Before sending any event to Tinybird, you will need a [Data Source](https://docs.tinybird.co/main-concepts.html) to store those events.

-The best way to create a datasource to use along with Tinybird-tracker is via API.
-The datasource has to contain a certain set of default columns for the data we send by default and you can add your columns for the custom data you want to track.
+The best way to create a Data Source to use along with Tinybird-tracker is via API.
+The Data Source has to contain a certain set of default columns for the data we send by default and you can add your columns for the custom data you want to track.

 The default properties we send are: